Nitin1604/Calculator/README.md

-Calculator Using React JS
+**Calculator Using React JS **

-In this project i am using react js for making project calculator in the web browser This project simply takes input from the user for the addition , subtraction , multiplication and division of any two numbers.
+In this project i am using react js for making project calculator in the web browser.
+This project simply takes input from the user for the addition , subtraction , multiplication and division of any two numbers.